We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 Market demand

-Sources of certificate demand could include:
+Sources of demand for biodiversity projects could include:

 - investment driven by reporting and disclosure requirements, such as the Taskforce on Nature-related Financial Disclosures